jdjgilbert/wildecolhull/content/authors/Jamie-Smith/_index.md

 ---

 Jamie has diverse interests in the field, including agroecology and ecotoxicology.
 Particularly, he is  interested in understanding how ecological systems react to environmental stressors and global change.
-I hold a first-class honours degree in Biochemistry, which aids my research into the relationships of organisms and their environment.
-I have gained industry experience in agricultural sampling as well as environmental contamination monitoring.
-Furthermore, I have direct Ecotox experience conducting laboratory testing and outdoor mesocosm experiments.
+He holds a first-class honours degree in Biochemistry, which aids his research into the relationships of organisms and their environment.
+He has gained industry experience in agricultural sampling as well as environmental contamination monitoring.
+Furthermore, he has direct Ecotox experience conducting laboratory testing and outdoor mesocosm experiments.

 Jamie's NERC-funded DTP PhD is entitled "Nutrigenomics and the resilience of bees in changing climates."